I tell anyone who ever asks me how to lose weight, eat

 Dinner

-Lemon and Rosemary Roast Chicken with Brussel sprouts and roasted potatoes
+Lemon and Rosemary Roast Chicken with Brussel sprouts and roasted

 Whole wheat pancakes, bacon, strawberries